ennui93/certification/AWS/architect-associate/006-Databases.md

 * Multi-AZ
     * For DR, not for performance scaling
     * Cannot use secondary instance as a read node
+    * Data replication is free
 * Read Replicas
     * For performance improvement of read intensive work loads
-    * Not for all types
+    * Not for all Types
     * Data replication is free of charge
 * Scale up
     * Take snapshot
     * Restore to a larger instance
 * 6 TB max size of storage volume with Provisioned IOPS
+    * MySQL/MariaDB
+    * Oracle
+    * PostgreSQL
+* 4 TB max size
+    * SQL Server

 DynamoDB
 -----------------